LLM Law - Law and GlobalisationFind a programme

 See international equivalent qualifications on the International Office website.

-This programme opens doors to a wide variety of future careers in law, finance and global governance.
-Students go on to work in law firms specialising in human rights or business law, international NGOs and governance organisations.
+This programme provides a platform for a number of different careers in law, finance and global governance.
+Students have gone on to work in law firms that specialise in human rights or business law, for international NGOs and for governance organisations.
+Some graduates go on to further study or research at the University of Bristol or other universities.

 REF 2014 results